john-k-walton/Prologue-Oscillators/README.md

 ---------------
 **[NEW][10/8/25]**
 ElementsXplorer RC5 with manual update is up.
-RC5 includes exciter control changes for better Mallet selection performance and EG Velocity on Strnegth.
+RC5 includes exciter control changes for better Mallet selection performance on Shape control where you can 'play' the selector, or use an Expression device.
+Then Strength on Shift-Shape to set upper limit strike strength, but with EG Velocity to provde a range of hits.
+Finally, Timbre take the Crossmod control for handy tweaking and LFO modulation.
 This is about where i want it. enjoy!

 [9/21/25]
 ElementsXplorer RC4 with manual updates is up. i moved LFO to Timbre, and reapplied LFO to Brightness - it had got lost in the edits of RC3. this should finish the model work for FINAL release. enjoy!